• Skip to primary navigation

 How Much is Travel Insurance for Canada?

-Travel insurance for Canada is generally affordable, though costs vary depending on factors like your age, trip length, the level of coverage you select, and the provider.
+Travel insurance for Canada is generally affordable, though costs vary depending on factors such as age, trip length, coverage level, and provider.

-The price can also increase if you opt for a low- or zero-deductible plan, add coverage for adventure sports, or need coverage for pre-existing health conditions.
+Prices can also increase if you choose a low- or zero-deductible plan, add coverage for adventure sports, or require protection for pre-existing health conditions.

-Age is one of the biggest factors in determining the cost of travel insurance.
-For example, a 25-year-old traveler would pay between $10 and $20 for a 10-day travel medical plan for Canada from the U.S., depending on their chosen maximum limit and deductible.
-However, a 60-year-old would pay between $40 and $60 for the exact same coverage.
+Age is one of the biggest cost drivers.
+For example, a 25-year-old traveler might pay between $10 and $20 for a 10-day travel medical plan from the U.S., while a 60-year-old would typically pay between $40 and $60 for the same coverage.

 How to Choose the Right Travel Health Insurance for Canada